indietyp/git-102/src/00-theory/04-remotes.md

     git push -u origin <name>/multiple-remotes
     ```

 2. Fork the repository `git-102-sandbox` on GitLab.
+For more information on how to fork a repository, see
+   the [chapter on GitLab forks](../03-gitlab/02-forks.md).
 Add the fork as a remote to your repository.
-The name of the remote
+The name of the
-   should be `fork`.
+   remote should be `fork`.
 Push your changes to the fork.

     ```bash,reveal
     git remote add fork <url>
     git push fork main
     ```

+3. List all remotes.
+How many remotes are there?
+What are the names of the remotes?

+    ```bash,reveal
+    git remote
+    ```

-3. Create a new file `<name>.txt` where `<name>` is your name and add some text to it.
+4. Create a new file `<name>.txt` where `<name>` is your name and add some text to it.
 Commit the file and push the
    branch to the remote repository.

     ```bash,reveal